compsoc-edinburgh/cookbook-boilerplate/CONTRIBUTING.md

-# The Theme
+# Contributing to the design

 Hi!
-This is the boilerplate/template/theme that powers how CompSoc Cookbook looks.
+This is the repo that powers how CompSoc Cookbook looks.
 Feel free to contribute!

 ## Explanations